wizzeh/governance-rewards/README.md

 ## Instructions
 ### Core
 - `create_distribution`: A Distribution is the core data structure of this plugin.
 A Distribution has two phases: the registration phase, and the claim phase.
 When creating a distribution you must supply the timestamp of the end of the registration phase.
-- `register` and `update_registration`: Called by a user with a voter weight record to register for rewards.
+- `register`: Called by a user with a voter weight record to register for rewards or update a registration.
 - `claim`: Called after the registration phase ends to disburse rewards.

 ### User Preferences